Florida’s new Trump-backed governor seeks to broaden appeal

 TALLAHASSEE, Fla.
-(AP) — Florida’s new Republican governor rode to office with the strong support of President Donald Trump, leaving some to wonder if he’d be a partisan leader.
+(AP) — Florida voters who expected new Republican Gov. Ron DeSantis to be politically divisive because of his strong ties to President Donald Trump may be surprised by the quick actions he’s taken in his first two weeks in office.

-But in Ron DeSantis’ first two weeks in office, he’s surprised many by quickly taking up issues with broad appeal.
+DeSantis announced a bold plan to address environmental issues, including an acknowledgement that the state needs to address rising sea levels; posthumously pardoned four black men accused of raping a white teenager nearly 70 years ago; named a Democrat to a top position in his administration; and demanded that the Republican-led Legislature rewrite a restrictive law so medical marijuana can be more accessible to patients.

-He announced an aggressive plan to address environmental problems, posthumously pardoned four black men accused of raping a white teenager nearly 70 years ago and is demanding the Republican-led Legislature rewrite the state’s medical marijuana law to allow smokable forms of the plant.
+While Trump continues to divide the country, DeSantis is beginning his term with actions that can unite people across political affiliations.

-DeSantis won the Republican nomination in a very partisan campaign almost entirely based on his and Trump’s mutual admiration.
-But now even Democrats say they’re surprised at his actions since taking office earlier this month.
+“This new governor is a great governor.
+I’m more encouraged by Ron DeSantis’ first two weeks than anything I’ve seen in years,” trial lawyer John Morgan said recently in a Facebook video.

 Most Read Nation & World Stories